thegecko/webbluetooth/src/documentation.md

 ## Usage

-The module exports a default `navigator.bluetooth` instance, the `WebBluetooth` class to allow you to instantiate your own bluetooth instances and some helper methods:
+The module exports a default `navigator.bluetooth` instance, the `Bluetooth` class to allow you to instantiate your own bluetooth instances and some helper methods:

 - bluetooth
-- WebBluetooth()
+- Bluetooth()
 - getCanonicalUUID()
 - getServiceUUID()
 - getCharacteristicUUID()